ggpwnkthx/docker-trinitycore/README.md

 -development $false
 	default: $false
 ```
 This script will create a project folder and copy the necessary files for an authentication server and any specified (comma delimited) realms.
+One project can have both 3.3.5 and 8.2.0 world servers, but they will use separate authentication servers.
+One project will only have one authentication server for each version.

 ### start_project.ps1
 ```